larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 round screen thing.
 Well, this one actually wasn't round.
-Many of those CRT's in those days were were this one was was the
+Many of those CRT's in those days were this one was was the
 CRT they'd been designed for.
 Regular for early part television.
 So so it it was sort of pseudo rectangle,